Capevace/bridge-server/README.md

 Send a preconfigured IR command for a given device.
 - DEVICE (String) - *The device to target (`panasonic`)*
 - COMMAND (String) - *The command name (`ONOFF`)*

-### Planned State Service
-Currently the server is pretty dumb, as it simply does what you tell it to do (turn on/off).
-It doesn't keep any state so we can't tell it to _toggle_ the outlet - the server doesn't yet know what state the outlet is in.

-The state service will probably live in the mission-control-core instead.